rackerlabs/rackspace-how-to/content/cloud-load-balancers/using-the-rackspace-network-effectively.md

 ### Finding the Rackspace IP address

-You can find all of the IP addresses for a new server, load balancer or database in the [Cloud Control Panel](https://login.rackspace.com) by clicking on it and viewing its Details.
+You can find all of the IP addresses for a new server, load balancer, or database in the [Cloud Control Panel](https://login.rackspace.com) by clicking on it and viewing its details.

 The following image shows an example Server Details page: